 Once you have determined which patients seem pertinent to your research inquiry, the next step is usually to review their charts.

 The Cohort Discovery Tool and Chart Review Tool share the same URL, https://stride-service.stanford.edu/stride/web.
-To switch from the Cohort Discovery Tool to the Chart Review tool, simply select "Patient Chart Review" from the dropdown menu in the center of the Cohort Discovery Tool's toolbar.
+To switch from the Cohort Discovery Tool to the Chart Review tool, either click the "Go to Chart Review" toolbar button, or select "Patient Chart Review" from the dropdown menu in the center of the Cohort Discovery Tool's toolbar.

 If you do not see this option in your drop-down, please follow our step-by-step guide to the process of obtaining all requisite institutional approvals.

 The Chart Review Tool User's Guide is well worth reading as it describes several very handy features of the tool.
 But very briefly, the first thing you see when switching to Chart Review is your patient list.
 In this view you can filter the list by typing in the search box in the upper right (see "Search" in the annotated image below), switch to a different list if you have more than one by clicking the name of the saved cohort in the upper left (see "Switch Lists" below), or open the chart of a single patient by double-clicking on a row in the main list ("View Chart").